adamllryan/notes/AU23/CSE3461 - Wired Networks/08_security.md

 A modification of protocol 3.0 (now 3.1) encrypts the secret password.
 It has the same problem.

 Protocol *4.0* starts with identification, then the recipient sends a *random value* back and the sender then uses that to encrypt their data.
 It suffers from *man in the middle* attacks.

-Protocol *5.0* uses public key cryptography, so we are finally secure against being able to fake data, but now *man in the middle* attacks are still possible.
+-in-the-in the middle* attacks are still possible.

 # Digital Signatures